AlphaGit/alphas-manifesto-blog/_posts/2010-07-23-link-of-the-day-parallel-programming-with-c.md

     se ve realmente una muy buena ayuda para la productividad.
 ---

 I just found out that the "Start page" for Visual Studio can really provide nice interesting articles and news.
-It's there where I found a link to an unfinished series of posts called <a href="http://blogs.msdn.com/b/csharpfaq/archive/tags/parallel_2d00_programming/">Parallel Programming</a>.
-These are part of the <a href="http://blogs.msdn.com/b/csharpfaq/">C# Frequently Asked Questions</a> blog, one of the very interesting blogs around the MSDN.
+It's there where I found a link to an unfinished series of posts called [Parallel Programming](http://blogs.msdn.com/b/csharpfaq/archive/tags/parallel_2d00_programming/).
+These are part of the [C# Frequently Asked Questions](http://blogs.msdn.com/b/csharpfaq/) blog, one of the very interesting blogs around the MSDN.

 These specific posts I mentioned are some techniques that we can take advantage of in C# (of course, VB also applies) to easily develop multi-thread applications without struggling with the bared thread objects.
 Of course, being based in .NET Framework 4, we have a lot of new features we can take advantage of.